jsiskreynes-astro/jsiskreynes-astro.github.io/index.md

 Since joining the CfA in Fall 2024, my research has focused on leveraging the flux magnification and spatial amplification provided by strong gravitational lensing to probe the inner regions of cosmologically distant active galactic nuclei (AGN) at exceptionally fine spatial scales.
 In particular, I am analyzing a sample of lensed quasars with archival X-ray, optical and/or radio data to determine the spatial origin of their respective emission regions with milliarcsecond precision.
 With this work, I aim to reveal the structure and physical processes around the immediate vicinity of supermassive black holes at high redshifts.

-Since June 2025, I have also served as co-chair of the Science Working Group in Cosmology and Fundamental Physics for the NewAthena flagship X-ray observatory, expected to launch in 2037.
-In this role, I oversee community efforts to demonstrate progress NewAthena will unlock towards the study of cosmology and fundamental physics.
+Since June 2025, I have also served as co-chair of the Science Working Group in Cosmology and Fundamental Physics for the _NewAthena_ flagship X-ray observatory, expected to launch in 2037.
+In this role, I oversee community-level efforts to demonstrate progress _NewAthena_ will unlock towards the study of cosmology and fundamental physics.

 I completed a Ph.D. in Astronomy at the Institute of Astronomy, University of Cambridge, in July 2024.
-My doctoral research used high-resolution X-ray spectroscopy of AGN to explore fundamental physics -- specifically, axion-like particles -- and the spin of massive black holes in AGN.
+My doctoral research used high-resolution X-ray spectroscopy of AGN to explore fundamental physics -- specifically, axion-like particles -- and the spin of supermassive black holes in AGN.
 Prior to my Ph.D., I earned a Master’s in Physics at The University of Manchester in the
 UK.
 For my master’s project, I developed an analytic model for predicting the thermal Sunyaev-Zel’dovich signal for different galaxy cluster pressure profiles.

-Outside of research, I enjoy organising and getting involved in science outreach events.
-While in Boston, I have had the pleasure of participating at several events in Spanish for the local Hispanic community.
+Outside of research, I enjoy organizing and getting involved in science outreach events.
+While in Boston, I have had the pleasure of participating at several Spanish-speaking events for the local Hispanic community.

 I grew up in the island of Mallorca, Spain, and speak English, Catalan, and Spanish.
 Whenever I am not doing research, I enjoy spending time outdoors.